CloudsnapInc/nextgenapi-dotnet-interview-challenge/README.md

 ## Task 2 - finish implementation of covid route

 You are given codebase which fetch countries statistics.
-Currently the endpoint does not support any filtering and ordering.
-Please complete this functionality into the codebase.
+Currently the endpoint is not fully functional.
+Please complete following functionality into the codebase:

+* Support for pagination ( offset, limit )
+* Support for ordering ( by, order )
+* Support for filtering ( min/max newRecovered )

 Note: you can find endpoint in the /covid ( Controllers/CovidController.cs )